google/clusterfuzz/docs/getting-started/local_instance.md

 python butler.py run_server
 ```

 This may take a few seconds to start.
-Once you see output line like
+Once you see an output line like
-`INFO <timestamp> admin_server.py:<num>] Starting admin server`, you should be able to navigate to
+`INFO <timestamp> admin_server.py:<num>] Starting admin server`, you should be
-[http://localhost:9000](http://localhost:9000) to view the web interface.
+able to navigate to [http://localhost:9000](http://localhost:9000) to view the
+web interface.
+Note: the local instance may use ports [other than 9000](https://github.com/google/clusterfuzz/blob/master/src/local/butler/constants.py),
+such as 9008, for things like uploading files.
+Therefore, using the local
+instance may break if the needed ports are unavailable or if you can only access
+some of the needed ports from your browser (for example: because of port
+forwarding or firewall rules when accessing from another host).

 ## Running a local bot instance